hereEthereal/visualize2Sum/src/notes.md

 Map Component Index Tracking:

 Updated the Map component to store the index of the current number as the value.
 This provides more accurate tracking and visualization of the 2 Sum problem process.

+updated Map to store the value of the key value pair to be the index number (using step number) associated to the key from the list.